 , few things are as iconic as The Flapper

-, and all flappers (at least, according to Hollywood) have bobbed hair, whether the Louise Brooks eton crop kind, the Clara Bow Quirky Curls
+, and all flappers (at least, according to Hollywood) have bobbed hair, whether the Louise Brooks shingle kind, the Josephine Baker Eton crop kind, the Clara Bow Quirky Curls

 kind, or the femme, wavy Joan Crawford